mhuang105/UX-Design-Google/README.md

 Hello, all.

 The following is the progress of peer-reviewed assignment submissions I have made throughout the specialization.
-Starting in Course 2, the prompt generated from the *Sharpen* simulator (or you can visit [here](https://sharpen.design/) for ideas) is:
+Starting in Course 2, the prompt generated from the *Sharpen* simulator (Prompts can also be generated [here](https://sharpen.design/)) is:

 > Design a food delivery app for your favorite food truck